By Grand Central Rail

 Take a train to the lovely market town of Thirsk to begin your adventure.
 From Thirsk station you can walk into town to begin the trail, although the walk actually passes the train station, so you could alter the route slightly to start here if you prefer.

-This is a leisurely circular walk, and is not too challenging, so should be okay for most ages, as long as everyone is comfortable to walk for around two hours.
+This is a leisurely circular walk, and is not too challenging, so should be okay for most ages, as long as everyone is comfortable walking for around two hours.
 Along the way you will see some stunning scenery as well as pass through quaint kissing gates and explore historical sites.
 You will have great views of the Hambleton Hills and have the chance to explore the St Mary’s Parish Church, which dates back to 1430.
 The circular route guides you right back into the heart of Thirsk, so you can grab a hot chocolate or a juice and a sandwich before hopping back on your return train.

 York City Walls